List of Humble Pie members

 Two lineups of Humble Pie in 1971 (top) and 1974 (bottom).

-Humble Pie was an English hard rock band from Moreton, Essex.
+Humble Pie is an English hard rock band from Moreton, Essex.
 Formed in January 1969, the group originally included vocalist and guitarist Steve Marriott, guitarist and vocalist Peter Frampton, bassist and vocalist Greg Ridley, and drummer Jerry Shirley.
 The band currently consists of Shirley (who does not tour with the band) alongside guitarist Dave Colwell (since 2001), bassist Ivan "Funkboy" Bodley and drummer Bobby Marks (both since 2018), and vocalist, guitarist and organist Jim Stapley (since 2023).

 History

 1969–1983

 Humble Pie were formed as a supergroup in January 1969 by Steve Marriott of Small Faces, Peter Frampton of the Herd, Greg Ridley of Spooky Tooth and Jerry Shirley of the Apostolic Intervention.
 Frampton remained until September 1971, when he left to start a solo career.
 The band's manager Dee Anthony explained that Frampton's departure was due to a lack of chemistry between him and Marriott, and suggested that the group would continue as a trio.
 However, he was replaced later in the year by former Colosseum guitarist David "Clem" Clempson.
 Humble Pie broke up in 1975 after the release of Street Rats, due to touring fatigue and personal conflicts.

 Marriott and Shirley reformed Humble Pie in January 1980, adding guitarist Bobby Tench and bassist Anthony "Sooty" Jones.
 Both new members left in the summer of 1981 after a period of heavy touring.
 Marriott returned early the following year with bassist Jim Leverton, keyboardist Goldy McJohn and drummer Fallon Williams III, often billing themselves as "Steve Marriott and the Pie".
 McJohn was soon fired and Leverton later left, with guitarist Tommy Johnson and bassist Keith Christopher joining in early 1983; Johnson was subsequently dismissed and replaced by Phil Dix, and later by Rick Richards, who was fired alongside Christopher later in the year.
 Following a brief period as a trio with Williams and bassist Dave Hewitt, Marriott disbanded Humble Pie for a second time in late 1983.